 Foreign Non-Profit Organizations

-There are 1 main
+There are 5 main obligations:

-The mentioned updates must include any change that the data base has suffered within the previous year, i.e. if the number of data subjects included in the data base changed, if there was any change on the corporate name of the data controller, among others.
+The mentioned updates must include any change that the data base has suffered within the previous year, i.e., if the number of data subjects included in the data base changed, if there was any change on the corporate name of the data controller, among others.

 Please note that substantial changes, such as those related with the purposes to handle data, the data processor, the attention lines, classification and types of personal data, and international data transfers and transmissions, must be reported within the first 10 business days of the month in which the changes took place.